RashidCodes/dbt_clean/README.md

 - DBT Project

 # Instructions
-To remove unwanted materialised models from your snowflake account:
+To remove unwanted materialised models from your snowflake target database:

 1. Copy and paste the `dbt_cleaner.py` script into your *dbt* project.
 You can find the script [here](./transform/adventureworks/dbt_cleaner.py)